IndieWebify Your Hugo Website

 I have realised that the idea of owning your identity online is a crucial facet of protecting yourself and your content in this fragile, siloed world of internet.
 It may be perceived as ostentatious by many, but it is rather humble, driven by a virtuous intent.
 There is nothing wrong in attempting to control what you post online, to make sure it stays online till you want it to.
 IndieWeb project allows that.

-Update (23rd September 2020): Updated the post to clarify the site has been moved recently to WordPress.
+Update (23rd September 2020): Updated the post to clarify the site has been moved away from Hugo recently.